mia-platform/documentation/docs/development_suite/api-console/api-design/rbac_api_configuration.md

  - `allow`: the name of the permission policy that should be executed upon the API invocation.

-For example, if you want the `greetings.read` permission policy to be evaluated when invoking the `GET /hello` API your custom service must define its API documentation as follows:
+For example, if you want the `project.read` permission policy to be evaluated when invoking the `GET /hello` API your custom service must define its API documentation as follows:

 ```json
 {